rust-embedded/rust-raspberrypi-OS-tutorials/04_mailboxes/README.md

  n+3. optional value buffer
 ```

-### Xargo.toml

-The mailbox buffer is a fixed array that is zero-initialized.
-To achieve
-zero-initialization, Rust utilizies and links to the `memset()` function, which
-is normally provided by `libc`.

-Since we are writing a `no_std` crate, we need to explicitly provide it.
-The
-easiest way is pulling in the `mem` feature of the `compiler_builtins` by adding
-it to `Xargo.toml`.

 ### Synchronization

 When signaling the GPU about a new mailbox message, we need to take care that